 What is the difference ?

 Of all food products, tap water is subject to the strictest controls.
-In France, we consume an average of 150 litres of tap water per day and per person for our various uses: diet, personal hygiene, household cleaning, laundry, etc.
+In France, we consume an average of 150 litres of tap water per day and per person (PDF) for our various uses: diet, personal hygiene, household cleaning, laundry, etc.

 This water comes mainly from groundwater or surface water (rivers, canals, lakes, reservoirs) catchments.
 Most water taken from the natural environment is treated to ensure permanent compliance with the quality limits or reference values of around 60 microbiological, physico-chemical, radiological and organoleptic parameters set by the French Public Health Code.